tiefenauer/long-haul/_pages/dl_5_sequence_models.md

 layout: article
 title: "Deep Learning (5/5): Sequence Models"
 intro: |
-    The last course introduces a special form of neural networkthat take their input as a sequence of tokens.
-Starting with Recurrent Neural Networks (RNN) for speech/text processing you get to know word embeddings as a special form of Natural Language Processing (NLP).
-Finally, you learn about Sequence-to-Sequence Models that take a sequence as an input and also produce a sequence as an output.
+    Sequence models are a special form of neural networks that take their input as a sequence of tokens.
+They are often applied in ML tasks such as speech recognition, Natural Language Processing or bioinformatics (like processing DNA sequences).
 permalink: /ml/deep-learning/5
 tags:
     - Recurrent Neural Networks (RNN)